 Leslie Ann Lopez.

-Here at Cinerama Film Online, we too believe Brendon’s confidence and courage will only help more of our young people understand their feelings and emotions.
-While at the same time, building understanding among parents and carers.
-And to this end, Draw With Me is both a powerful, positive and essential reflection of trans experience.
-With Brendon’s final message both loud and clear, “listen to us… and believe us when we say who we are.”
+Brendon’s confidence and courage will only help more of our young people explore their feelings and emotions while building understanding among parents and carers.
+To this end, Draw With Me is both a powerful, positive and essential reflection of trans experience, with Brendon’s final message loud and clear, “listen to us… and believe us when we say who we are.”